Thomas J. Balonek

 Thomas J. Balonek is a professor of physics and astronomy at Colgate University.
 He studies optical and radio emissions from galactic centers and quasars, and is a multiple discoverer of minor planets.

 He is credited by the Minor Planet Center with the discovery of 9 minor planets made at Kitt Peak and Foggy Bottom Observatory during 1991–1995, respectively.
 His first discovery was the main-belt asteroid 6452 Johneuller in 1991.

 His favorite sports are hockey and lacrosse, although he plays neither of them.
-He is also color blind and very passionate about this condition.
+He is also color blind and is outspoken about his condition.